sunyue1380/QuickDAO4/docs/en/config/configuration.md

         .build();
 ```

-## Automatic create column
+## Automatically creating column

-When you add new class entity class or new field, quickdao will automatically mapping these classes or fields to database.
+QuickDAO will automatically mapping classes or fields to database if you has setting entity package name or entity class.

+If you add new field in java, it will also aotomatically mapping new field to database column.

 You don't need to execute sql manually.

-## Dynamic define entity annotation
+## define entity annotation Dynamically

 In some cases, you can't modify entity class directly.
 Then you can use this method to add entity annotation.